PeachyDB-Inc/PeachyDB/README.md

 - **2.c)** Partition key, primary key, clustering key have the same meaning as in Apache Cassandra.

-- **2.d)** 'table_options' of CQL for creating Tables, Materialized views are ignored as they have no meaning.
+- **2.d)** 'table_options' of CQL for creating Tables, Materialized views are ignored as they have no meaning in our case.

 ## 3. Materialized Views (MV) and Secondary Indexes (SI)
 MV and SI behave similarly to Apache Cassandra with some differences noted below.